-HERO films are designed to reach your largest possible audience.
-They should inspire, entertain and attract new visitors or customers.
-HERO films stand out.
+Hero content is designed to reach your largest possible audience.
+These films should inspire, entertain and attract new visitors or customers.
+This is content that stands out - promo videos can bring your brand to life like never before.

-Galleries approach HERO video content in different ways - but at the heart this film should be a representation of the personality of your gallery, and hint at the content on display.
-Here are some ways that galleries have successfully approached their HERO film.
+Galleries approach hero video content in different ways - chief among them with online video created specifically for galleries and museums.
+At the heart of it, this film should be a representation of the personality of your gallery, and hint at the content on display.
+Here are some ways that galleries have successfully filmed their hero content.

 1. The Mini-Tour